Guilherme26h/Guilherme26h/README.md

 ## Apresentation

-  I am a student of Systems Analysis and Development, have experience as a Network Technician and Technical Suport to final user.
+  I am a student of Systems Analysis and Development, have experience as a Network Technician and Technical Support to final user.

 ## Programing Skills